jantman/awslimitchecker/docs/source/internals.rst

 ``use_ta == True`` (the default), :py:meth:`~.TrustedAdvisor.update_limits` is called on the TrustedAdvisor instance.

-:py:meth:`~.TrustedAdvisor.update_limits` polls Trusted Advisor data is from the Support API via :py:meth:`~.TrustedAdvisor._poll`; this will retrieve the limits for all "flaggedResources" items in the ``Service Limits`` Trusted Advisor check result for the current AWS account.
+:py:meth:`~.TrustedAdvisor.update_limits` polls Trusted Advisor data from the Support API via :py:meth:`~.TrustedAdvisor._poll`; this will retrieve the limits for all "flaggedResources" items in the ``Service Limits`` Trusted Advisor check result for the current AWS account.
 It then calls :py:meth:`~.TrustedAdvisor._update_services`, passing in the Trusted Advisor check results and the